nfoata/elasticsearch001/README.md

 ### Optional: Install some tools for working with elasticsearch
 ```
-\# For having the netstat comand and see the open ports on your server
+\# For having the netstat command and see the open ports on your server
 sudo apt-get install net-tools

 \# For having cURL and make manual http request